opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

     ./gradlew assemble -Dsandbox.enabled=true

+See [Getting Started with the Pluggable Data Format](sandbox/plugins/composite-engine/GETTING_STARTED.md) for a walkthrough of one such experimental sandbox feature, the composite (Parquet + Lucene) storage engine.

 ### `qa`

 Honestly this is kind of in flux and we're not 100% sure where we'll end up.
 We welcome your thoughts and help.